-The International Peace Tour, also known as the Course de la Paix, was the most respected amateur cycling event behind the Iron Curtain.
-At its peak, it was even compared to the famous Tour de France.
-The route of the Peace Tour usually led through the three capitals of Warsaw, Prague and East Berlin and often also through Chemnitz, or Ka-Marx-Stadt at the time, as a stage stop.
-Originally initiated by two journalists from Poland and the then Czechoslovakia, it also led through the former GDR every year in May from 1952.
-The aim was to set a peaceful example against the tensions of the Cold War by means of sport that would bring people together.
+The International Peace Tour, also known as the Course de la Paix, was the most highly regarded amateur cycling event behind the Iron Curtain.
+At its high points, it was even compared to the famous Tour de France.
+The route of the Peace Tour usually led through the three capitals of Warsaw, Prague and East Berlin, and often through Chemnitz, or Karl-Marx-Stadt at the time, as a stage stop.

 We already laid the foundation for a “PEACE RIDE RELOADED” during the application phase for the European Capital of Culture 2025.
 In September 2020, 39 people from Chemnitz drove in 48 hours our Bid Book II across Germany and handed it over to the jury in Berlin.

 Finally, on 11 and 12 September 2021, two stages took around 90 cycling enthusiasts over 413 kilometres and 5586 metres of altitude from Chemnitz to Prague and back.

 In the meantime, the European Peace Ride has become an important project of the European Capital of Culture 2025 and is firmly anchored in our Capital of Culture programme.

 But unlike the former Peace Ride, the EPR is not a regular cycle race.
 So it’s not about winning or setting new speed records, but rather about reaching the finish line together, making equality and inclusion visible and experiencing European neighbourliness.